TheAlgorithms/Python/report.md

 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

+I used the (coverage)[https://coverage.readthedocs.io/en/7.1.0/] tool to measure branch coverage.
+It was really easy to use and well documented.
+Our project used both `pytest`, `doctest` and `unittest` python test frameworks, but the coverage tool integrated fine with them all.

+The installation was a simple `pip` call, and measuring coverage was as simple as replacing `python3 -m uniitest file.py` with `coverage run -m uniitest file.py`

+Overall, a pleasant experience!

 ### Your own coverage tool

 Show a patch (or link to a branch) that shows the instrumented code to